Overview

 Upgrade a Release

 If you need to modify your release following alterations to your chart — be it adding a new resource, updating an existing one, or removing a resource — execute the cpln helm upgrade command.
 It’s crucial to use the same release name when running this command.
-This consistency enables the CLI to accurately determine which resources should be deleted and to appropriately update the cpln release state with these changes and a new deployment.
+This consistency enables the CLI to accurately determine which resources should be deleted and to appropriately update the cpln release state with these changes.

-A release can only have up to 10 deployments.
-Every additional upgrade will omit the oldest one (i.e. the deployment with the lowest revision number).
+A release can only have up to 10 revisions.
+Every additional upgrade will omit the oldest one (i.e. the revision with the lowest revision number that doesn’t have the deployed status).

 Using the above example, the updated template (resources.yaml) below has the identity and the identityLink (from the workload) removed.